JHNUL/home-server-apps/README.md

 - bash recommended (bash-isms can and do occur in scripts)

 Long story short, use the script `run.sh` at project root.
 This will spin up the entire environment.
-There's a test user with credentials testuser:testuser123 that you can log in with.
+Navigate to `http://localhost`.
+A test user with credentials testuser:testuser123 is created automatically that you can log in with.

+Use `homeserver-ui/mqtt_seeder.sh` to send some data.

 ### Development environment